dletorey/rebuild/src/tech/conferences/all-day-hey-2026.md

 > You bet your ass it had a hashtag.

 > And the key there was really when I wasn't sure what I should assume, I had to ask, and I had to listen, and I had to replay what I thought was the right solution for that.

+> And mostly it's because | think artificial intelligence really needs actual intelligence behind it.
+That's the key.
+And there's a real risk that won't happen if the right people don't engage with it.